Understanding the Causes and Fixes for Sea Star Hydraulic Steering Problems - Hydraulic pump|Swing Motor|Hydraulic motor manufacturing

 • Internal wear can introduce metal shavings or rubber particles into the fluid.

-• Why it’s a problem: Clean and intact hydraulic fluid is essential for smooth operation.
-Contaminated fluid increases friction, can corrode internal components, and reduces the efficiency of force transmission.
-Degraded fluid may also lose its optimal viscosity, further affecting performance.
+Why it’s a problem: Clean and intact hydraulic fluid is essential for smooth operation.
+Contaminated fluid increases friction between parts hence corroding internal components making force transmission inefficient.
+With time however, degraded oil may lose its optimum viscosity thereby affecting performance further still.

 Wear and Tear